 Warranty.
 Except as expressly provided herein, ENA disclaims all other warranties, express or implied, in fact or by operation of law or otherwise, contained in or derived from this Agreement, any of the exhibits attached hereto or in any other materials, brochures, presentations, or other documents or communications whether oral or written, including without limitation implied warranties of merchantability or fitness for a particular purpose.

 Survival of Provisions.
-The following Sections shall survive termination of this Agreement: 3 (Services Fee), 4 (Contract Forms), 5 (Management Services), 8 (No Guaranty ofFirm Transport Proposals), 9 (Indemnification), 10 (Limitation of Liability), 11 (No Special Damages), 12 (Warranty), 16 (Arbitration), 79 (Governing Law).
+The following Sections shall survive termination of this Agreement: 4 (Services Fee), 5 (Contract Forms), 6 (Management Services), 9 (No Guaranty of Transport Proposals), 10 (Indemnification), 11 (Limitation of Liability), 12 (No Special Damages), 13 (Warranty), 16 (Confidentiality) 17 (Arbitration), 18 (Governing Law), 23 (No Third Party Beneficiary).

 Force Majeure.
 ENA shall not have any obligation to perform any specific Service hereunder if its failure to do so is caused by or results from any act of God, governmental action, natural disaster, strikes, failure of essential equipment or services, or any other cause or circumstance beyond the control of the parties.

 Confidentiality.
-Each party shall not disclose the terms of this Agreement to a third party (other than the party's and its affiliates' employees, lenders, counsel or accountants who have agreed to keep such terms confidential) except in order to comply with any applicable law, order, regulation, exchange rule, or order of a court or agency having competent jurisdiction; provided, each party shall notify the other party of any proceeding of which it is aware which may result in disclosure.
-The parties shall be entitled to all remedies available at law or in equity to enforce, or seek relief in connection with, this confidentiality obligation; provided, that all monetary damages shall be limited to actual, direct damages.
+ENA and Customer shall keep the terms and provisions of this Agreement strictly confidential and shall not disclose them, in whole or in part, provided that ENA may disclose to interstate pipelines in the Pacific Northwest, U.S.A. the fact that it has entered into an agreement to provide Customer with proposals for natural gas transportation in accordance with Section 1 of this Agreement for purposes of pursuing proposals for the Transport.
+If any party hereto shall be required by any court, legislative or administrative body to, whether by oral questions, interrogatories, requests for information, subpoena, or some other processes, any party hereto shall have the full right and ability to disclose same without regard to the confidentiality covenant herein contained; provided, however, that such party hereto shall provide the other party hereto with as much notice of its requirement to make such disclosure as is reasonably practicable and do all things that the other party hereto may reasonably request, at the other party hereto’s cost, to facilitate the other party hereto’s efforts to eliminate or restrict such requirement.

 Arbitration.